KSPS-TV

-KSPS-TV (channel 7) is a PBS member television station in Spokane, Washington, United States, owned by KSPS Public Television.
-The station's studios are located on South Regal Street in the Southgate neighborhood of Spokane, and its transmitter is located on Krell Hill southeast of Spokane.
+KSPS-TV (channel 7), branded as KSPS PBS, is a community-licensed PBS member television station in Spokane, Washington, United States.
+The station's studios are located on the campus of Joel E. Ferris High School on South Regal Street in the Southgate neighborhood of Spokane, and its transmitter is located on Krell Hill southeast of Spokane.
+A network of translators and carriage on cable television systems extends the station's reach into western Montana, northern Idaho, central Washington, and the Canadian province of Alberta.